Ah, the visions of launching colossal, accurate drives.

 So keep those things in mind as you work through this list.
 The best way to ensure that you get the club and shaft that will work for you is to combine this information with a fitting.
 That’s going to get you closest to optimal.

-If you’re someone that likes to geek out on the technical specs, then you can get a consumer launch monitor, and figure out some of these numbers for yourself.
+If you’re someone that likes to geek out on the technical specs, then you can get a golf launch monitor, and figure out some of these numbers for yourself.
 This will arm you with the information you need when you go to start fine-tuning your club and shaft selections.

 Not sure which specs to geek out on?
-Here’s a our beginners guide to understanding launch monitor data.
+Here’s our beginners guide to understanding launch monitor data.

 After that… Unfortunately, you’ve still got to execute an effective golf swing.
 None of these drivers are magical.
 But we can at least give ourselves the best chance, right?